 When asked what other coursework came to mind while visiting Pioneer, Guavin cited Princeton economist Burton Malkiel’s book “A Random Walk Down Wall Street.”

 “In Finance 412, we talk about concepts like firm foundations, castles-in-the-air theory, and the madness of crowds—how prices are valued in different ways and what methods are used to apply trading theory.”

-The next stop brought students from the corner of State and Congress to Boston’s SoWa (south of Washington) district in the South End, where the Neptune Garment Company has manufactured uniforms since the early 1900s.
+The next stop brought students from the corner of State and Congress streets to Boston’s SoWa (south of Washington) district in the South End, where the Neptune Garment Co. has manufactured uniforms since the early 1900s.
 The floor tour featured a success story involving capital risk and entrepreneurship, coupled with a deep sense of personal and professional integrity.
-John F. Kindregan rescued the languishing company in 1992, taking out an $180,000 loan at 16.9% interest with a commitment to restore trust with the company’s customers, suppliers, and employees.
+John F. Kindregan rescued the languishing company in 1992, taking out a $180,000 loan at 16.9 percent interest with a commitment to restore trust with the company’s customers, suppliers, and employees.

-John’s telling of the story is gritty, humble, and completely down-to-earth.
+John’s telling of the story is gritty, humble, and down-to-earth.